-The Palestinian National Authority (1994--)Subsequent to long winding negotiations between Palestinians and Israelis following the Madrid peace conference (November 1991), the so called `Oslo Process' resulted in several declarations, accords and treaties:
+The Palestinian National Authority (1994--)Subsequent to long winding negotiations between Palestinians and Israelis following the Madrid peace conference (November 1991), the so called "Oslo Process" resulted in several declarations, accords and treaties:

 On 13.05.1994 the Palestine National Authority (PNA, As-Sulta al-Wataniya al-Filastiniya) established itself on the liberated parts of Palestine (i.e. most of the Gaza-Strip and the town of Jericho).
-Gradually the Israeli occupation forces vacated 28% (Zone A with 3% and Zone B with 25% of the occupied Westbank, as well as some 60% of the Gaza-Strip) of the territories occupied in 1967.
+Gradually the Israeli occupation forces vacated 28% of the territories occupied in 1967: Zone A with 3% and Zone B with 25% of the occupied Westbank, as well as all (initially only some 60%) of the Gaza-Strip.
 More than 72% remain under total Israeli control. |

 Zones of Occupation and Settlements in the Gaza Strip, 2002 |